German occupation of Norway: Exiled Norwegian troops liberate Finnmark

 The force arrived in Murmansk on 6 November and went with a Soviet ship to Liinakhamari in North-western Soviet Union (former North-eastern Finland), from where trucks took them to Norway, arriving on 10 November.
 The Soviet commander, Lieutenant General Sherbakov, made it clear that he wanted the Norwegian Bergkompani to take over the forward positions as soon as possible.
 Volunteers from the local population were hastily formed into "guard companies" armed with Soviet weapons pending the arrival of more troops from either Sweden or Britain.
 The first convoy arrived from Britain on 7 December and included two Norwegian corvettes (one of which was later damaged by a mine) and three minesweepers.

 It soon became obvious that reconnaissance patrols needed to be sent out to observe German activities and discover whether or not the population of Finnmark had been evacuated.
-The reports came back stating that the Germans were in the process of pulling back from Porsanger, but were laying mines and booby-traps along the way, a few people were left here and there and many of the buildings were burnt down.
+The reports came back stating that the Germans were in the process of pulling back from the Porsanger Peninsula, but were laying mines and booby-traps along the way, a few people were left here and there and many of the buildings were burnt down.

-This remained the situation as 1944 slipped into 1945.
-The new year would see the Norwegian forces slowly taking back a battered Finnmark, helping the local population in the bitter arctic winter and dealing with occasional German raids from the air, sea and land as well as the ever-present danger from mines.
+This remained the situation into 1945.
+In the new year the Norwegian forces slowly retook Finnmark, helping the local population in the arctic winter and dealing with occasional German raids from the air, sea and land as well as the ever-present danger from mines.
 Reinforcements arrived from the Norwegian Rikspoliti based in Sweden as well as convoys from Britain.
 A total of 1,442 people and 1225 ST of material were flown in by Dakota transport aircraft from Kallax in Sweden to Finnmark, and by April the Norwegian forces numbered over 3,000 men.
 On 26 April the Norwegian command sent out a message that Finnmark was free.
 When the Germans finally capitulated on 8 May 1945, the 1st company of the Varanger battalion was positioned along the Finnmark-Troms border to the west of Alta.